Top of main content

 For those looking to kickstart a valuable car collection, features to look for include rarity, beauty and provenance.
 Cars with a racing history, previous celebrity owners, or those with historical or technological significance are usually most attractive to buyers.

 “The same rules apply to the car market as they do when somebody is looking to buy a Patek Phillipe watch or Birkin handbag.
 The strength of a brand is first and foremost,” says Farquhar.
-“Established automotive marques and elite luxury brands like McLaren, Ferrari, Bugatti and Rolls-Royce are seen as dependable based on their illustrious history, the strength of their engineering, and the size of their customer base.
+“Established automotive marques and elite luxury brands like McLaren, Ferrari, Bugatti and Rolls-Royce are seen as dependable based on their illustrious history, the strength of their engineering, and the size of their client base.

 “Exclusivity is also key.
 When we create a limited-edition model, we are very deliberate with production numbers so that demand always far outstrips supply.
 These cars often end up being good investments because they are hard to attain.